volodymyrhudyma/blog/content/blog/2020-11-29-cancel-a-request-in-javascript.md

 It is possible to cancel multiple requests as well, just pass the same **cancelToken** to all of them.

+There is also a second way to create a Cancel Token, refer to the [Axios documentation](https://github.com/axios/axios#cancellation) to read more.

 ## Summary

+Now we know how to cancel a request when using either `fetch` API or `axios` HTTP client.

+For better understanding purposes, you may ask: "Why do we need to cancel requests at all?".
+The answer might not be obvious, but there are some specific cases where it will improve the performance and User Experience of your website.

+Let's assume that the user browses your website and leaving page **A** for page **B.** If there are any fetch calls related to page **A** in progress, they do not really have to be completed, as the data is no longer needed, so they can be canceled.

+Canceling requests has never been so simple, make sure to use it in your next project if needed!